MischaU8/yumyum/modelling/model-a-knob_q_VqlWL9z0Y.md

 base
-add a chamfer to the bottom Edge then Boolean Union the two solids to create a single solid add Phillips to all edges and you're good to go
+add a chamfer to the bottom Edge then Boolean Union the two solids to create a single solid add fillets to all edges and you're good to go